Take a look at Hannah's 1-second-a-day video for an insight into life as an intern

 About the scheme

-The scheme provides seven internships across Suffolk at our learning centres, in Ipswich parks and green spaces and on the coast.
-Voluntary interns generally attend three days a week for six months from march to September.
+The scheme provides seven internships across Suffolk at our learning centres, in Ipswich parks and green spaces.
+Voluntary interns generally attend three days a week for six months from 7 March to 9 September.
 They undertake practical experience and training that will boost their chances of successfully gaining paid employment on completion.

 The mix of activities varies, depending on the voluntary intern's placement and location.
-The placements vary significantly and the intern may be based at a learning centre on a nature reserve or at our head office covering sites across Ipswich and on the coast.
+The placements vary significantly and the intern may be based at a learning centre on a nature reserve or at our head office covering sites across Ipswich.

 Experience gained will be relevant to the nature and location of each internship.